 Growing up I was fortunate enough to enjoy foreign holidays.
 Nothing too exotic, but plenty of sun and ice-cream.
 And for many years I thought that was what travelling was all about.
 I was a self-confessed ‘creature comforts’ kind of girl, who required a decent bed, lots of relaxation and good food, and would still end up more often than not missing home!
 But as I grew up changes slowly happened…

-Firstly I met a boy.
+Firstly I met Conrad.
 He was already a worldly backpacker who began guiding me out of my comfort zone.
 He became my travel partner in crime.
 And later my husband.
 At the same time, the effects of living and working in London started taking their toll.
-The city is chaotic, and life all began to fell very routine.
-As our friends grew up and started having families we increasingly turned to travel for stimulation.
+The city is chaotic, and life all began to feel very routine.
 We took our first ‘extended’ escapades together in The Americas back in 2012, and afterwards I became hooked.
-It gave me increased confidence to explore, and to seek out independent outdoor-based adventures away from the crowds.
+The experience gave me increased confidence to explore, and to seek out independent outdoor-based adventures away from the crowds.